How to Help Someone with an Eating Disorder: 16 Tips

 If your loved one is food shopping or cooking for the family, realize he or she might be using this nurturing role to deny his or her own needs for food and kindness.
 Become active in showing your care.

-Help build a sense of competence and responsibility.
+7. Help them build a sense of competence and responsibility.

-Allow him or her to take responsibility for the reality of their words, actions, decisions and behaviors.
+Allow your loved one to take responsibility for the reality of their words, actions, decisions and behaviors.

-Increase physical and verbal expression of love in the family.
+8. Increase physical and verbal expressions of love in the family.

 Share your concerns with each other and with others in your life, as appropriate.
 Keeping secrets does not help the situation.

-Take an honest look at reasons for dieting and exercise.
-Are you giving his or her appearance priority his or her health?
-Are these activities primarily for weight loss?
-It is hard for the individual dealing with an eating disorder to try to change thoughts about weight loss and the importance of appearance when significant others are reinforcing the importance of weight loss and thinness.
+Take an honest look if you or other family members are engaging in dieting and exercise.
+It will be hard for the individual dealing with an eating disorder to try to change thoughts about weight loss and the importance of appearance when significant others are reinforcing the importance of weight loss and thinness.

 Sharing what you appreciate about your loved one can support their development of a sense of self that is secure, unique and less subject to changing fads and fashions.